junxit/us-congress-bills-113/bill.md

   - **(4)** benchmarks for measuring progress toward implementation.
 - **(e)** *Reports to secretary* Not later than 1 year after the date on which the Secretary establishes the team and annually thereafter, the team shall submit to the Secretary a report detailing progress made in fulfilling its charge and in implementing the energy action plan.
 - **(f)** *Annual reports to congress* Not later than 30 days after the date on which the Secretary receives a report submitted by the team under subsection (e), the Secretary shall submit to the appropriate committees of Congress a summary of the report of the team.
-- **(g)** *Approval of Secretary required* The energy action plan shall not be implemented until the Secretary approves the energy action plan.
+- **(g)** *Approval of secretary required* The energy action plan shall not be implemented until the Secretary approves the energy action plan.

-## § 2.
-Amendments to the Consolidated Natural Resources Act
+## § 10.
+Amendments to the consolidated natural resources act

 Section 6 of Public Law 94–241 (90 Stat.
 263; 122 Stat.
 854) is amended—

 - **(1)** in subsection (a)(2), by striking “December 31, 2014, except as provided in subsections (b) and (d)” and inserting “December 31, 2019”; and
 - **(2)** in subsection (d)—
-  - **(A)** in the third sentence of paragraph (2), by striking ‘‘not to extend beyond December 31, 2014, unless extended pursuant to paragraph 5 of this subsection’’ and inserting “‘ending on December 31, 2019”’;
+  - **(A)** in the third sentence of paragraph (2), by striking “not to extend beyond December 31, 2014, unless extended pursuant to paragraph 5 of this subsection” and inserting ““ending on December 31, 2019””;
   - **(B)** by striking paragraph (5); and
   - **(C)** by redesignating paragraph (6) as paragraph (5).

+## § 11.
+Payments in lieu of taxes

+- **(a)** For payments in lieu of taxes under chapter 69 of title 31, United States Code, for fiscal year 2015, $372,000,000 shall be available to the Secretary of the Interior.
+- **(b)** The amount made available in subsection (a) shall be in addition to amounts made available for payments in lieu of taxes by the Carl Levin and Howard P. “Buck” McKeon National Defense Authorization Act for Fiscal Year 2015.